 - Use the “art of empowerment” for effective delegation.

 This course can be taken individually or as part of the Supervisory Management Certificate Program.
 This is an elective course.
-Take any six days of electives plus the three core courses to complete your certificate.
+Take any three electives plus the three core courses to complete your certificate.

 Managers, supervisors, project managers, team leaders, business owners, aspiring managers and supervisors, and anyone who manages the work of others.